NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 should be tried.
 For example, one can try changing the sign of the initial distortion coefficients, or make their values much smaller.

+Here we assumed all intrinsics are shared.
+See :numref:`kaguya_tc_refine_intrinsics` for how to have several groups of intrinsics.
+See also the option ``--intrinsics-to-share``.

 Sometimes the camera weight may need to be decreased, even all the way to 0, if it appears that the solver is not aggressive enough, or it may need to be increased if perhaps it overfits.
 This will become less of a